sojoner/dbpedia-importer/README.md

 dbpedia-importer
 ================

-A lein project to import a bunch of .ttl files from dbpedia into neo4j at once.
+A lein project to import a bunch of .ttl files from dbpedia into neo4j at once, using neo4J Batch REST api.

 ## Usage